Advertisement

 If you get queasy at the sight of blood, something as innocent as a minor cut could send you into panic mode.
 Fear not: “If it's a minor or small cut, it’s usually appropriate to take care of it at home,” says Dr. White.

 How to treat: Wash your hands before attending to any injury.
 Next, wash the area with soap and warm water.
-Minor lacerations typically stop bleeding on their own, but stubborn cuts may require a bit of pressure—pressing a clean cloth over the cut should do the trick.
-Apply an antibiotic cream, like Neosporin, to keep the area moist and help stave off infection, then cover with a bandage.
+Minor lacerations typically stop bleeding on their own, but stubborn cuts may require a bit of pressure.
+Pressing a clean cloth over the cut should do the trick.
+Apply an antibiotic cream to keep the area moist and help stave off infection.
+Then, cover with a bandage.
+Change it each day, or if it gets dirty or wet, like in the shower.

-When to seek help: If you have a cut that bleeds for longer than 10 or 15 minutes, despite applying pressure, has jagged edges or exposes muscle, fat, tendon or bone, see a healthcare provider right away, as your injury may require stitches.
-Redness, warmth, swelling and drainage can signal infection, which also requires medical attention.
+When to seek help: See an HCP right away if you have a cut that bleeds for longer than 10 or 15 minutes despite applying pressure.
+Also see an HCP immediately if it has jagged edges, or exposes muscle, fat, tendon, or bone.
+Your injury may require stitches.
+Discoloration, warmth, swelling, and drainage can signal infection, which also requires medical attention.

 3 / 9